pin-cnx/laravel-aws-deploy/README.md

 $ php artisan ec2backup --profile AnyName
 ```

+## Troubleshooting

+#### AWS HTTP error: SSL CA bundle not found
+for some reason aws need to have ca-bundle.crt with curl lib to run.
+So copy the ca-bundle.crt from this git repository then put it to your project at /config/ca-bundle.crt

 ## License

 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.